 This fourth generation Focus, like its predecessors, has a reputation as a family hatchback with the ability to entertain at the wheel - and if you enjoy your driving, that's something you'll appreciate pretty early on the first time you try one.
 Twenty years ago, the original version of this model achieved much the same thing by standardising advanced multi-link rear suspension across its model line-up.
 Today, you only get that on the most powerful 1.5-litre EcoBoost petrol and 2.0-litre EcoBlue diesel variants.
 If, on the other hand, you go for the 1.0-litre EcoBoost petrol engine we tried - as the majority of buyers will - then the damping's a little different.
 These volume models come with a much less sophisticated torsion beam arrangement, though Ford has embellished it with the clever 'force vectoring' rear axle springs that it first developed for its Fiesta ST hot hatch.

 As a result, the ride isn't overly firm, but body control through the bends is still exemplary, allowing you at the wheel to make the most of the stiff new C2 platform, the feelsome power steering and the torque vectoring control system that helps you get the power down through the bends.
 It all combines to create a car that really can still reward at the wheel, even in its most affordable forms: there's still nothing else in this segment that feels quite the same.
 Yet it still does the sensible stuff well too, being decently refined, with confident braking and a lovely tactile gearshift.
-Most tend to go for the 1.0-litre unit we tested, offered with either 85, 100 or 125PS.
-All get a driving modes system which offers three settings - 'Eco', 'Normal' and 'Sport'.
+Most tend to go for the 1.0-litre unit we tested, offered with either 85, 100 or 125PS and also available with the option of mHEV mild hybrid tech.
+All variants get a driving modes system which offers three settings - 'Eco', 'Normal' and 'Sport'.
 The quickest 125PS 1.0-litre powerplant can be ordered with the option of Ford's latest 8-speed auto gearbox, which adapts to your driving style.

 Design and Build